Masked booby: Relationship with humans

 The Taíno ate masked and red-footed boobies that nested on Grand Turk Island around 1000 years ago.
 The two species subsequently vanished from the Turks and Caicos Islands.
 A booby yielded around 1–2 kg (2–5 lb) of meat.
 European sailors in the area also caught and ate tame boobies.
 Masked booby young and eggs were eaten by the crew of on Lord Howe Island.

 Conservation status

+The International Union for Conservation of Nature (IUCN) lists the masked booby as a species of least concern, though the population worldwide is decreasing.